Ida Leeson: Early years

-Ida Emily Leeson was born in Leichhardt, New South Wales on 11 February 1885 daughter of Thomas Leeson, a carpenter from Canada, and his Australian born wife Mary Ann, née Emberson.
-She was educated at Leichhardt Public School and Sydney Girls High School where she was a successful student, winning the first prize in the first class in 1900.
+Ida Emily Leeson was born in Leichhardt, New South Wales, Australia, on 11 February 1885, daughter of Thomas Leeson, a carpenter from Canada, and his Australian-born wife Mary Ann, née Emberson.
+She was educated at Leichhardt Public School and Sydney Girls High School, where she was a successful student, winning first prize in the first class in 1900.
 Leeson graduated from the University of Sydney in 1906.

 Career

 Leeson began her working career briefly as a teacher, before taking up a position at the Public Library of New South Wales as a library assistant in 1906.
 She transferred to a position in the Mitchell Library in 1909, where she processed the collection of Australiana bequeathed to the library by David Scott Mitchell.
 "Leeson's interest in Australian and Pacific materials grew as she worked up the ranks at the Mitchell Library, eventually landing the senior position of principal accessions officer in 1919."
-In this role Leeson was amongst the most senior staff at the library ranking behind William Ifould, Wright and Nita Kibble.
+In this role, Leeson was among the most senior staff at the library ranking behind William Ifould, Wright and Nita Kibble.
 She was a significant influence on the history of the Mitchell Library and was the first woman to achieve a senior management position in an Australian library.

 Lesson started out as a cataloger, learning French, Dutch, German, Spanish, and Italian in order to catalog the massive number of Australian and Pacific materials in the collections.
 She then became an acquisitions and collection management librarian in order to build and maintain these collections.